Building Site Accidents in London

 Longer term, exposure to toxic chemicals and industrial diseases may also carry serious health risks.
 It stands to reason then that construction jobs score highly on any lists of workplace accidents and fatalities.

-However, if you have suffered a recent building site accident, either as an employee, a contractor or a site visitor and the incident was someone else’s fault, you could qualify to make a personal injury claim.
+However, if you have suffered a recent building site accident, either as an employee, a contractor or a site visitor and the incident was someone else’s fault, you could qualify to make a work accident compensation claim.

 A financial award, of the kind you might win in a successful claim, can’t necessarily restore your life to its previous standing but it can put a monetary value on the physical, financial and emotional losses you have suffered, while helping you cover the costs of your ongoing recuperation.